FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

     This file reports suggested revisions to hydraulic structure rating tables based on the inflow discharge to the hydraulic structure inlet floodplain or channel element.
-    These revisions are usually the result of the rating table being created with low n-values or because the rating table has insufficient low depth stage-discharge pairs or the cross section do not match the rating table data.
+    These revisions are usually the result of the rating table being created with low n-values or because the rating table has insufficient low depth stage-discharge pairs or the cross-section do not match the rating table data.

 ROUGH.OUT

     The ROUGH.OUT file reports the automated Manning’s n-value adjustment during model simulation including n-value change for exceeding the Courant number and exceeding the limiting Froude.
-    The user specifies a maximum Froude number for overland, channel and street ?ow.
+    The user specifies a maximum Froude number for overland, channel and street name.
     When the computed Froude number exceeds the defined maximum value for a given grid element, the n-value for that grid element is increased by a value based on the percent change in the n-value.
     During the falling limb of the hydrograph when the Froude number is no longer exceeded, the n-value is decreased by 0.0005 until the original n-value